The Bigfork Food Bank

 Generally, the Bigfork Food Bank is open the first and third Tuesdays of the month from 4PM to 6PM; and the second and fourth Tuesdays of the month from 9AM to 1PM.
 The food bank is closed on fifth Tuesdays.
 Special schedules serve holiday clients in November and December.
 For details, see the calendar.

 The Bigfork Food Bank depends on volunteers and community donations.There is no funding from state or local governments.

 The Bigfork Food Bank has no paid staff positions.
 100% of all donations go directly to the operations and distribution of food.

-You can help us continue to assist needy families.
-We are now accepting online donations to make giving to your neighbors even easier, or use our handy printable form for sending in checks and money orders.
+You can help us continue to assist families and individuals in need.
+We accept online donations to make giving to your neighbors even easier, or use our handy printable form for sending in checks and money orders.
 Your donation is tax deductible.

 Bigfork Food Bank – Facebook